awsdocs/aws-data-exchange-user-guide/doc_source/subscribing-to-product.md

 A provider might include metered costs to their product containing APIs\.
 If a provider decreases metered costs, the price decrease goes into effect immediately\.
 If the provider increases metered costs, and you're an existing subscriber, the price increase goes into effect on the first day of the month, 90 days after the price increase was submitted OR upon renewal \(whichever is sooner\)\.
 An email is sent to existing subscribers when the price change is submitted\.

 **Example**
-A provider submits a metered cost price increase on May 10\.
+For example, assume that a provider submits a metered cost price increase on May 10\.
 Existing subscribers receive an email about the price change\.
 The price increase goes into effect on September 1\.